Thursday, April 29, 2021

 <optional ORDER BY clause>;

-Example: Basic PIVOT Query
+2. Basic PIVOT Example

 -- This example creates a pivot table with one row and five columns